openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 3. Define and publicly document a process by which the project selects people responsible for managing incident reports.
 For Impact and At Large projects, at least two people must be selected.
 4. List the people responsible for managing incident reports alongside the code of conduct as outlined in the [Reporting incidents section](#reporting-incidents).
 5. Publicly document their decision-making process for responding to incident reports.
+6. Document the foundation's escalation and appeal process alongside the code of conduct.
-6. Participate in good faith in the escalation and appeal processes.
+7. Participate in good faith in the escalation and appeal processes.

 Reporters, victims, and offenders may [escalate](#escalation) an issue to the CoC Team at any point in the process in case of a conflict of interest.
 They may [appeal](#appeals) the decision to the CoC Team up to thirty (30) days after a response was provided if they believe that the process was not followed properly.